Nass2912/JsTheWeirdParts/README.md

             The lexical environment contains two components:
                 Environment record: It is the actual place where the variable and function declarations are stored.
                 Reference to the outer environment: It means it has access to its outer (parent) lexical environment.
+            The lexical environment is created when a function is called and destroyed when the function returns.

         Scoping -
             Scope refers to the availability of variables and functions in certain parts of the code.